ConsultingMD/blog/source/_posts/2014-11-16-compile-a-kernel-in-ubuntu.markdown

 comments: true
 categories:
 ---
 I often get razzed by OSX users for compiling a kernel.
 Suffice to say, I don't understand it as a complaint or a put-down.
 Controlling your kernel is an important part of understanding the stack.
-And running the same OS in production as on your desktop can teach you leesons that later save your save you time or save your ass.
+And running the same OS in production as on your desktop can teach you lessons that later save you time (or save your ass).

 Anyway, compiling a new kernel is pretty simple in ubuntu: